 As tilmicosin persists in tissues for several days, the cardiovascular system should be closely monitored and supportive treatment provided.

-Physicians treating patients exposed to this compound are advised to discuss clinical management with the National Poison Information Service on: 018379964 (IE) or 0844 892 0111 (UK).
+Physicians treating patients exposed to this compound are advised to discuss clinical management with the National Poison Information Service on:0844 892 0111.

-4.6 Adverse reactions (frequency and seriousness)
+4.6.
+Adverse reactions (frequency and seriousness)

-Occasionally, a soft diffuse swelling may occur at the injection site but this disappears within five to eight days.
-In rare cases recumbency, incoordination and convulsions have been observed.
+Occasionally, a soft diffuse swelling may occur at the injection site, but this disappears within five to eight days.

-Deaths of cattle have been observed following a single intravenous dose of 5 mg/kg body weight, and following the subcutaneous injection of doses of 150 mg/kg body weight at 72 hour intervals.
-In pigs, intramuscular injection at 20 mg/kg body weight has caused deaths.
-Sheep have died following a single intravenous injection of 7.5mg/kg body weight.
+Deaths of cattle have been observed following a single intravenous dose of 5 mg/kg, and following the subcutaneous injection of doses of 150 mg/kg at 72 hour intervals.
+In pigs, intramuscular injection at 20 mg/kg has caused deaths.
+Sheep have died following a single intravenous injection of 7.5 mg/kg.

-4.7 Use during pregnancy, lactation or lay
+4.7.
+Use during pregnancy, lactation or lay